OTUGRAD: Ottoman and Turkish Studies Graduate Workshop

 Vienna has long held a crucial place in the study of Ottoman and Turkish history.
 As a historical crossroads between the Ottoman and Habsburg worlds, the city has served as a space of interaction, confrontation, and exchange.
 Over the years, it has been home to groundbreaking scholarship that has shaped the field of Ottoman and Turkish Studies.
 Today, Central European University (CEU), along with the University of Vienna, continues this tradition by fostering innovative research and interdisciplinary dialogue in these fields.

-The Ottoman and Turkish Studies Graduate Workshop – I aims to bring together emerging scholars who are developing fresh perspectives and employing novel methodologies to explore the Ottoman and Turkish past.
+The Ottoman and Turkish Studies Graduate Workshop aims to bring together emerging scholars who are developing fresh perspectives and employing novel methodologies to explore the Ottoman and Turkish past.
 The workshop provides a platform for graduate students to engage in critical discussions, receive constructive feedback, and connect with leading scholars in the field.
-This year’s theme, “New Perspectives on Ottoman and Turkish Studies,” encourages participants to present research that challenges established narratives, incorporates interdisciplinary methods, or introduces underutilized sources.

-The workshop will take place on May 30, 2025 at Central European University.
+Last year’s theme, “New Perspectives on Ottoman and Turkish Studies,” encouraged participants to present research that challenged established narratives, incorporated interdisciplinary methods, or introduced underutilized sources.
+The workshop took place on May 30, 2025 at Central European University.
 Please click here for the Call for Papers.

 CEU Organizers